Development approvals and exemptions

 Heritage agreements

-- Allow for specific development work at a place without ongoing approval from us.
+• Allow for specific development at a place with streamlined ongoing approval required from us.